topos-protocol/perf-environment/README.md

 ### HowTo

-The script `perf.sh` will start a docker compose environment with 4 validators and 1 spammer.
+We start a local docker compose environment with 4 validators and 1 spammer.
 The arguments of the spammer can be adjusted in the compose file `spammer.yml`.

 * `git clone git@github.com:topos-protocol/perf-environment.git`
 * `cd perf-environment`
+* `docker compose up -d`

+The `entrypoint.sh` will start the `perf` command for `topos-node-1`, and stop after 1 minute of recording the data.
+Afterwards, we need to extract both the debug symbols and the `perf.data` from the container to analyse it outside of docker.

+* `docker cp topos-node-1:/root/.debug ~/`
+* `docker cp topos-node-1:/data/perf.data .`
-* `./perf.sh`
+* `perf report`

+**It could be that the docker container is restarting due to resource issues.
+Then insted of copying `perf.data`, we need to copy `.perf.data.old`**

+### Create a profile for Firefox Profiler

+* `perf script > data.perf`

 ### Evaluate the data